hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhooks-with-stacks.md

 > If the observed method is being called by another contract, this predicate won't detect it.

 - `contract-identifier` mandatory argument admits:
-  - string type, fully qualifying the contract to observe.
-Example: `SP000000000000000000002Q6VF78.pox` `method` mandatory argument admits: - string type, used for specifying the method to observe.
+  - string type, fully qualifying the contract to observe.Example: `SP000000000000000000002Q6VF78.pox`
+- `method` mandatory argument admits:
+  - string type, used for specifying the method to observe.
 Example: `stack-stx`

 ```json
 {